reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ..RootLoggerAction - Setting level of ROOT logger to INFO
 ```

-### Tracing Requests Across Microservices
+#### Tracing Requests Across Microservices
 Debugging and tracing in microservice applications is challenging since
 the microservices are deployed and run independently resulting in their logs being distributed across many individual components.

-We correlate logs to trace requests across microservices.
-This is done by adding tracking information to activate Spring Cloud Sleuth which provides Spring Boot auto-configuration for distributed tracing.
-Sleuth adds trace and span identifiers to the Slf4J MDC so that we can extract all the logs from a given trace or span in a log aggregator.
+We correlate our logs to trace requests across microservices by adding tracking information.
+Please check out [tracing across distributed systems](https://reflectoring.io/tracing-with-spring-cloud-sleuth/) for a more elaborate explanation on distributed tracing.

-We have a more elaborate explanation of this article on [tracing across distributed systems](https://reflectoring.io/tracing-with-spring-cloud-sleuth/).

 #### Log Aggregation
 Logs from different microservices are aggregated to a central location.
 For spring boot, we need to output logs in a format compatible with the log aggregation software.
 Let us look at an appender configured for logstash :